ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-parameters.rst

    quad motors).
 Please be careful not to use hard left rudder and zero throttle while flying or you risk disarming your motors.

-In addition, the behavior of Quadplane can be modified by the setting of the :ref:`Q_OPTIONS<Q_OPTIONS>` bitmask parameter (no bits are set, by default):
+In addition, the behavior of QuadPlane can be modified by the setting of the :ref:`Q_OPTIONS<Q_OPTIONS>` bitmask parameter (no bits are set, by default):

 - bit 0, if set, will force the transition from VTOL to Plane mode to keep the wings level and not begin climbing with the VTOL motors (as in a mission to a higher waypoint after VTOL takeoff) during the transition.
 - bit 1, if set, will use a fixed wing takeoff instead of a VTOL takeoff for ground stations that can only send TAKEOFF instead of a separate VTOL_TAKEOFF mission command.
 Otherwise, QuadPlane will use VTOL takeoffs for a TAKEOFF mission command.